anoma/nspec/docs/node_architecture/types/engine_environment.juvix.md

     import node_architecture.types.anoma_message as Anoma;
     ```

-# Engine family environment type
+# Engine environment type

-The engine family environment encompasses static information for engine
+The engine environment encompasses static information for engine
 instances in the following categories:

 - A global reference, `name`, for the engine instance.
-- Local state whose type is specific to the engine family.
+- Local state whose type is specific to the engine.
 - Mailbox cluster, which is a map of mailbox IDs to mailboxes.
 - A set of names of acquainted engine instances.
 It is implicit that the engine
   instance is acquainted with itself, so there is no need to include its own
   name.
 - A list of timers that have been set.

-This data is encapsulated within the `EngineEnvironment` type family, which is
+This data is encapsulated within the `EngineEnvironment` type, which is
 parameterised by four types:

 - `S`, representing the local state,